droundy/deft/papers/histogram/sad-referee-response.md

 acknowledge *the existence of the SAMC method* which we find curious.
 The referee states that "the original WL paper does not specify a scheme for updating the update factor."
 This is false.
-Both of the 2001 WL papers specify the same scheme that is generally used in when the WL method is used (gamma drops by a factor of 2).
+Both of the 2001 WL papers specify the same scheme that is generally used for the WL method (the update factor drops by a factor of 2).
 It is true that the papers do not *mandate* this schedule.
 However, neither our method nor SAMC can be considered an implementation of the WL method, because the WL method *does* mandate that the